bomonike/bomonike.github.io/learn-chinese.md

 ## HSK & HSKK exams

-Secondary students in China take the Gaokao exam, which consists of Science, Math, Chinese, English on separate days for 90 to 150 minutes each.
+Secondary students in China take the Gaokao exam to graduate.
+Subjects Science, Math, Chinese, English are taken on separate days for 90 to 150 minutes each.
 Different provinces have different versions.

-The Chinese language proficiency of non-native speakers (wai guo ren) are evaluated by CLEC, the China-wide Center for Language Education and Cooperation, under the federal Ministry of Education, which administers standardized exams.
-It is the Chinese equivalent of the TOEFL or IELTS for English.
+The Chinese language proficiency of non-native speakers (wai guo ren) are evaluated by CLEC, the China-wide Center for Language Education and Cooperation, under the federal Ministry of Education, administers standardized HSK & HSKK exams that are the Chinese equivalent of the TOEFL or IELTS for English.

 The literal translation of HSK (Hànyǔ Shuǐpíng Kǎoshì) is:
    * 汉语 (Hànyǔ): "Han language" (i.e., Standard Chinese or Mandarin).